-Penrith Ballroom Dance follows the Australian National Dance Association (ANDA) medal program.
+Penrith Ballroom Dance currently follows the Society of Australian Techers of Dance (SATD) medal program.
 This program offers all styles ie Modern Standard, Latin American and New Vogue, and all grades from Elementary up to Oscar to all ages – junior and senior.

 Adults wishing to take medals would require private lessons, starting with at least one half-hour lesson per week.

 Our Monday afternoon children’s classes follow the medal program.
 Private lessons are also available to children if preferred.

 Penrith Ballroom Dance generally holds medal tests twice a year, in June and December.